UtsavSDavda/traffic_detection_analysis_YOLO/README.md

 2. Install every necessary library imported in detection.py

 3. Add the footage videos you want to do the detections in the paths provided in the code.
-(Add file paths for all 4 videos as this code is for 4 lanes traffic)
+(Add file paths for all 4 videos as this code is for 4 direction traffic)

 4. Run the code.